daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 The SWLs of the system are as follows:

-##### REQ-TRAQ-SWL-001 Requirements Storage
+##### REQ-TRAQ-SWL-001 Requirements storage

-Requirements SHALL be stored in Lyx or Markdown files and version controlled by Git.
+Requirements SHALL be stored in Markdown files version controlled by Git.
 Reqtraq is not responsible for the actual formatting or version control of each document.
-Instead Reqtraq leverages Git for storage and version control and Lyx/Latex or Markdown for formatting.
+Instead Reqtraq leverages Git for storage and version control and Markdown for formatting.

-Reqtraq will discover all the `.lyx` and `.md` files in the `certdocs` directory and will parse them as certification documents to look for requirements:
+Reqtraq will discover all the `.md` files in the `certdocs` directory and will parse them as certification documents to look for requirements.
-- Each requirement in a `.lyx` file is delimited by a Lyx `req:` note.
-- Each requirement in an `.md` file:
-  - starts with a heading which has at the beginning a requirement id and
-  - ends when another requirement starts, or when a higher-level heading starts.

 ###### Attributes:
 - Rationale: Git is the industry standard for version control.
-Lyx is the industry standard for formatting.
-Markdown is widespread and very easy to use.
+Markdown is widespread and the lightweight format is well suited for version controlled documents that need to be peer reviewed.
 - Parents: REQ-TRAQ-SWH-001
 - Verification: Unit test
 - Safety impact: None